chrisevans77/robotstxt_package/README.md

 # Robots Text Processor

-This is a package to handle processing of robots.txt files.
+This is a Python package to check URL paths against robots directives a robots.txt file.